Psalm 89 – The Incomparable God and His Covenant to David

 iv.
 “Taken as a whole, this song is one of the finest in the collection as a revelation of how the man of faith is compelled to view calamity.”
 (Morgan)

 b.
-You have renounced the covenant of Your servant; You have profaned his crown by casting it to the ground: Ethan’s words here seem a shocking contradiction to what he wrote earlier in the Psalm.
-In Psalm 89 he wrote both with the full confidence of faith and with the true report of his feelings.
+You have renounced the covenant of Your servant; You have profaned his crown by casting it to the ground: Ethan’s words here seem a shocking contradiction to what he wrote earlier in the psalm, in which he demonstrated the full confidence of faith and the true report of his feelings.
 Ethan knew God had not renounced the covenant, but in the present crisis it felt like it.

 ii.
 You have: “Yet all this is spoken of as the work of Jehovah.
 The key phrase to this portion is, ‘Thou hast.’”
 (Morgan)

 iii.
 To think that God has allowed such disaster is painful.
-It’s even more painful to think that God had nothing to do with it and we are at the mercy of random events, fate, and luck.
+However, it’s even more painful to think that God had nothing to do with it, and we are at the mercy of random events, fate, and luck.

 c.
 The days of his youth You have shortened; you have covered him with shame: The king himself – David, Solomon, or a later king – was personally affected and weakened by the crisis.
 The promises of God through the Davidic covenant seemed empty at the time.